MauroAbidalCarrer/diary_and_notes/objectives.md

         -  Collapse non-BFRBs target into a single one to ease learning
         -  put std normalization step in the model to since we are using CV model ensemble
         -  Try to avoid overfitting by taking the best mean CV score across all folds instead of using the peak CV epoch of each folds.
-        -  Update hyperparams (again):
-            -  Use smaller btach sizes, top notebooks use 64 batch size, I use 256
-            -  Use a lot more epochs, top notebooks use ~100 epochs where I only use ~25
-            -  Increase patience, top notebooks use 40 patience
         - Aggregate patches of the ToF sensors data
         -  EDA input meta data (seq length, target, ...) and model performance
         -  ensemble: